solana-labs/solana/book/src/offline-signing/README.md

 ## Signing Transactions Offline

-To sign a transaction offline, pass two arguments on the command line.
+To sign a transaction offline, two command line arguments are required
 1) `--sign-only`, prevents the client from submitting the signed transaction to the network.
 Instead, the pubkey/signature pairs are printed to stdout.
 2) `--blockhash BASE58_HASH`, allows the caller to specify the value used to